Cheggrett/CMPINF0010_Final/.ipynb_checkpoints/README-checkpoint.md

 Arrests in Pittsburgh

 ## Overview
-For the final project you will work as part of a team to answer the question: What is the best neighborhood in Pittsburgh?
-Using data from the WPRDCLinks to an external site.
-Links to an external site., you will create a data driven argument to support your claim about the “best” neighborhood in Pittsburgh.
+For the final project we worked as a team to answer "What is the best neighborhood in Pittsburgh?" by measuring the personal responsibility residents in each neighborhood showed towards each other.